Data scientists are often faced with yes-no questions about the world. You have seen some examples of such questions in this course:

 Whether chocolate or any other treatment is good for you will almost certainly have to be decided by medical experts, but an initial step consists of using data science to analyze data from studies and randomized experiments.

-In this chapter, we will try to answer such yes-no questions, basing our conclusions on samples and empirical distributions.
-We will start with an example from a study conducted in 2010 by the Americal Civil Liberties Union (ACLU) of Northern California.
+In this chapter, we will try to answer such yes-no questions, basing our conclusions on random samples and empirical distributions.